shanepeckham/CADScenario_Recommendations/README.md

 This will take roughly 30 minutes as this will provision:

-* Two VNETs
+* One VNET
-* An Ubuntu VM and place in inside the VNET isolated with NSGs
+* A Windows VM and place in inside the VNET isolated with NSGs
-* An API Management instance (Developer Tier) and place it inside a subnet within the VNET
+* An API Management instance (Developer Tier)
+* An Azure Container Service Registry
-* An App Service API app (Contact List) and deploy a node.js Swagger enabled API to it
+* A Linux App Service API app
-* An App Service serverless function with dynamic scaling and pricing
-* Storage accounts to house the VM VHD, the Function logging and the App Service API logging
+* Storage accounts to house the VM VHD, the App Service API logging and the Azure Container Registry
+* A Cognitive Services account configured for the Recommendations API

 ## 2. Checking the Contact List API App: Once deployment is complete, navigate to your App Service API App, its default name will be CADAPIMasterSite[hash] and click on the URI in the overview blade, see below: